Ozwald Boateng

-Ozwald Boateng, OBE (/ˈɒzwəld ˈboʊtɛŋ/) (born 28 February 1967) is an English fashion designer, best known for his trademark twist on classic tailoring and bespoke styles.
+Ozwald Boateng, OBE (/ˈɒzwəld ˈboʊtɛŋ/; born 28 February 1967) is an English fashion designer, best known for his trademark twist on classic tailoring and bespoke styles.

 Early life

 Boateng was born in the Muswell Hill district of London on 28 February 1967, the son of Ghanaian immigrants.
 He was inspired by the immaculate suits his father wore, and received his first suita double-breasted outfit in purple mohairfrom his mother when he was eight years old.
 At the age of 14, he found a summer job sewing linings into suits.
-While studying computer science at Southgate College, 16-year-old Boateng was introduced to cutting and designing by his then-girlfriend.
+While studying computer science at Southwark College, 16-year-old Boateng was introduced to cutting and designing by his then-girlfriend.

 Using his mother's old sewing machine, he started designing and selling to his fellow students and soon switched studies to graduate in fashion and design.
 He helped a friend make clothes for a fashion show, and after receiving praise for his work, he sold his first collection to a menswear shop in Covent Garden.
 Subsequent sales enabled him to open his first studio in Portobello Road in 1991.
 He staged his first catwalk presentation during the 1994 Paris Fashion Week, becoming the first tailor to stage a catwalk show in Paris.